wp-plugins/tt-post-viewer/readme.txt

 1. Unzip & upload the plugin directory inside your /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Settings' and ‘Post Viewer Options’
+3. Go to 'Settings' and ‘Post Viewer Options'